-Fire pits are more essential than ever so why not discover the thrill of keeping kids entertained with roasting marshmallows or just enjoy wrapping up in a blanket and socialising with friends.
-And these cast-iron eyesores now come in a range of stylish designs, making them an attractive, sculptural focus point on your patio or that nook at the end of the garden.
+Keep kids entertained by roasting marshmallows, or just enjoy wrapping up in a blanket and socialising with friends.
+The cast-iron eyesores of old now come in a range of stylish designs, making them an attractive, sculptural focus point on your patio or that nook at the end of the garden.

-We’ve carefully selected ten of the best fire pits on the market, from contemporary and luxury fire pits to more unusual statement designs from specialist makers.
-Take a look through our favourite finds and get ready for those long evenings in the garden, cosied up under the stars.
+We’ve carefully selected the best fire pits on the market, from contemporary and luxury fire pits to more unusual statement designs from specialist makers.
+Take a look through our favourite finds and enjoy your garden all winter long, cosied up under the stars.

 Think you know fire pits?
-Why not go on trend and angular for 2021 with the Lyneham from Garden Trading?
+Why not go on trend and angular with the Lyneham from Garden Trading?
 The Lynham bucks the circular trend making it ideal for fitting alongside outdoor corner seating units and the perfect shape for larger logs.
-It’s outdoor cosiness with a contemporary touch and its simple lift out basket means that it’s easy to clean up the next day.
+Its outdoor cosiness with a contemporary touch and its simple lift-out basket means that it's easy to clean up the next day.

 The Morsø Ignis Fire Pit is available from Direct Stoves and øsoliving in the UK and is made from enamelled cast iron.
 This means it can be happily left outside all year, if well cared for.